rolled-bit/rolled-bit/try-it-out.md

 Note: You should keep the configuration the same, only changing the database path, or else it might not work with these tests.

+## NFT contract

+If you want to try out an ERC721 NFT contract built on Rolled Bit, have a look at `examples/erc721-contract`.

 ## Greeter contract

 Imagine we have a contract like this: